Soto92/algorithms/README.md

 Implementation of some algorithms to study purposes.

-## I've been doing one algorithm a day for:

-5 working days now
+## I am 6 consecutive business days doing algorithms:

 ## Useful Links and Tools